inlacou/IrisRatingBar/README.md

 ## Usual usage

+Here we have some examples for quick access, but the project has even more.
+Don't be afraid to check it out!

 ### Faces - Single selection

 In this example, we set 5 different faces to select from, with active and inactive icons for each.